The 2017 Alumni Dinner was held during Homecoming weekend, and preparations are being made for the next Alumni Awards Dinner.

-The following five awards are presented annually to distinguish alumni that have contributed in dedication and service to the university and/or made strides in their professional fields and personal achievements:
+The following five award categories are considered on an annual basis to distinguish alumni that have contributed in dedication and service to the university and/or made strides in their professional fields and personal achievements:

 Distinguished Alumnus of the Year